 It was a great sense of achievement to develop the purchasing database for a large computer manufacturer, as it had a very complex data process.
-I regularly integrated data weekly from 3 departments from marketing, production, Purchasing.
-Forecast data from marketing, price data from purchasing, actual consumption data from production (not shown).
+I integrated forecast and production data from multiple sources in Marketing, Production and Purchasing.

 My role was to collect and import the data, develop and maintain the import process and produce the necessary data for KPIs.
-I collated product road maps for significant components and identified purchasing requirements for the project to implement PeopleSoft.
+I collated product road maps for significant components and identified purchasing requirements for the corporate PeopleSoft implementation.

-I was responsible for analysing PC applications for the Year 2000 compatibility in a large insurance company, to determine the importance of each, and whether to scrap, retain or redevelop the application.
+I was responsible for analysing PC applications for the Year 2000 compatibility in a large insurance company, to determine the importance of each, and whether to scrap, retain or redevelop.